WORDS

 Dispute

-To say or show that (something) may not be true, correct, or legal
+To say or show that (something) may not be true, correct,

 You can dispute your bill if you believe it is inaccurate.